Southampton University Boat Club

 Southampton University Boat Club (SUBC) is the rowing club for students of Southampton University.
-The club has no definite founding date, and although the earliest evidence of the club to be found existed in 1904, it was not registered as a club with British Rowing until 1929.
 SUBC is a member of the University of Southampton's Student Union, has over 100 active members, and attracts over 80 new members at the start of every academic year.
 The boathouse is on the River Itchen, a tidal river in Southampton.

 History

-Club Olympians
+The club has no definite founding date, and although the earliest evidence of the club to be found existed in 1904, it was not registered as a club with British Rowing until 1929.

-The club has been the launch pad for several world-class athletes, including Olympic Silver Medallists Per Sætersdal, Miriam Batten, and Guin Batten.
-The Women's Senior squad is coached by Mike Beresford, a former European Silver Medalist, Commonwealth Gold Medalist, and Olympic finalist in the 1960 Roman Olympics, as well as a winner of various events at Henley Royal Regatta.
+Mike Beresford, a former European Silver Medalist, Commonwealth Gold Medalist, and Olympic finalist in the 1960 Roman Olympics, as well as a winner of various events at Henley Royal Regatta started coaching at the club in the early 1970s and celebrated 50 years of coaching at Southampton in 2021.

 Club colours

 The club colours are maroon, gold and navy blue.
 Club members race in a tri-colour all-in-one of dark blue with maroon and gold side stripes with the club crest on the chest.